M-Chojnacki6/ADP_project/README.md

 - [ ] Prepare complete documentation for user

 Benchmarking
-- Compare results from our tool and known philogenetic trees
+- Compare results from our tool and known phylogenetic trees
 - Prepare set of examples.

 Additional functionalities: